return to main page

 Written 2023-02-24

-Create a simple ray caster in a tiny 2KB game with Rust and WASM-4.
+Create a tiny game in 2KB with Rust and WASM-4.

 Introduction